gdm413229/swwmgz_m/ExtendedLore.md

 This is in no way accurate, and it's hard to make much sense of all of it since SWWM GZ effectively blends Doom with the UnSX universe (which was itself already blended with Unreal).
-Note that there are BIG SPOILERS for some stuff in my games here (though I'm avoiding spoilers for Doom Eternal, at least)
+Note that there are BIG SPOILERS for some stuff in my games here.

+Hollow timeline ("real world"):

 - 1992: Waratsuki Emimaru is born.
 - August of 2021: Hollow begins.
 - September of 2021: Hollow ends.
 The "Convergence Event" happens, the real world is destroyed.
 Waratsuki Emimaru becomes The Grinning Man.

-...
+Main UnSX timeline:

 - Iteration 0: The void forms from within the bubble of empty space-time left by the real world's destruction.